aaronwolen/osfr-paper/paper.md

 All OSF entities are represented in `osfr` as `osf_tbl` objects, which are specialized data frames based on the [tibble][tibble::tibble-package] class and inspired by googledrive's `dribble` class.
 This approach to representing rather complex data structures provides an interface that feels more natural to R users.
 The setup of a personal access token (PAT) is recommended for use of the `osfr` package and instructions can be access in an introductory vignette.

-# Acknowledgements
-OSF is developed by the Center for Open Science in Charlottesville, VA.
-The original version of `osfr` was developed by Chris Chartgerink and further developed by Brian Richards and Ryan Hafen.
-The current version was developed by Aaron Wolen and is heavily inspired by Jennifer Bryan and Lucy D’Agostino McGowan’s excellent `googledrive` package.
-Other important resources include http testing by Scott Chamberlain and R Packages by Hadley Wickham.
-Development was also greatly facilitated by OSF’s excellent API documentation.
-Big thanks to Rusty Speidel for designing our logo and Tim Errington for his feedback during development.

 # References